Do Androids Dream?

 The Concept

-Every adaptation of Philip K. Dick's world defaults to the same visual language: neon, fog, rain, darkness.
-I wanted to ask: what does this story look like if you strip away the atmosphere and reduce it to its most graphic elements?
+Every adaptation of Philip K. Dick’s world defaults to the same visual language: neon, fog, rain, darkness.
+I wanted to ask what the story looks like with the atmosphere stripped away — reduced to its most graphic elements.

 The answer was a two-color world.
-Bright yellow and deep black — nothing else.
-The yellow represents the artificial, the synthetic, the electric.
-The black represents the void.
-Together they create a world that feels simultaneously stark and overwhelming.
-The limited palette forces the viewer to focus on shape, movement, and composition.
+Bright yellow and deep black, nothing else.
+The yellow is the artificial, the synthetic, the electric; the black is the void.
+Together they make a world that feels simultaneously stark and overwhelming, and the limited palette forces the eye onto what’s left: shape, movement, composition.

 Visual Language

-The sequence's central visual element is a dystopian skyline — a jagged silhouette of towers and industrial structures rendered as flat black vector shapes against the yellow sky.
-A lone silhouetted figure appears against the massive cityscape — the emotional core of the sequence: one person dwarfed by the built environment.
+The sequence’s central element is a dystopian skyline — a jagged silhouette of towers and industrial structures rendered as flat black vector shapes against the yellow sky.
+Against that mass, a lone silhouetted figure: the emotional core of the sequence, one person dwarfed by the built environment.

-Throughout the sequence, subtle chromatic aberration effects at the edges of vector shapes add a sense of instability and electronic interference.
-The world looks slightly misaligned, like it's being viewed through a synthetic lens.
+Subtle chromatic aberration flickers at the edges of the vector shapes throughout — a hint of electronic interference that makes the world feel slightly misaligned, like it’s being viewed through a synthetic lens.
+It’s the only effect in the piece, which is why it registers.

 Motion & Pacing

-The sequence moves through three acts in under a minute.
-Act 1: the title builds word by word on a flat yellow field.
-Act 2: the cityscape enters and credits play against it.
-Act 3: the perspective shifts dramatically — pulled into the city along a converging road as the sun rises and beams radiate outward.
+Three acts in forty-five seconds.
+Act one: the title builds word by word on a flat yellow field.
+Act two: the cityscape enters and the credits play against it.
+Act three: the perspective breaks — pulled into the city along a converging road as the sun rises and beams radiate outward.

-The deliberately anti-Blade Runner aesthetic was a statement about adaptation itself: that a source material this rich deserves more than one visual interpretation.
+The deliberately anti–Blade Runner aesthetic is itself the statement: source material this rich deserves more than one visual interpretation.